dynamoose/dynamoose/docs/api/Model.md

 ## Model.update(keyObj[, updateObj[, settings]],[ callback])

-This function lets you update an existing document in the database.
-You can either pass in one object combining both the hashKey you wish to update along with the update object, or keep them separate by passing in two objects.
+This function lets you update an existing item in the database.
+You can either pass in one object combining both the hashKey (partition key) you wish to update along with the update object, or keep them separate by passing in two objects.

 ```js
 await User.update({"id": 1, "name": "Bob"}); // This code will set `name` to Bob for the user where `id` = 1